aalpercem/rickandmorty/README.md

 > Check out the videos in the issues to see how the app works!!

+## This app
+- supports iOS 15.4+
+- developed by using MVVM architecture.
+- includes GraphQL Integration

 ## Table of Contents

 - [Editable Parts](#editable-parts)